 Logic is using the facts that we know as rules to see relationships between things, make inferences, and to come up with conclusions.
 For example, if our facts are: all birds have feathers and a robin is a bird.
 From those statements, we can conclude that robins have feathers.
 Can you see the reasoning behind our conclusion?

 We use logic to take the facts that we have learned through education and everyday life to understand the relationships between them.
 Facts are useless if we don’t know how to use them.
 Logic makes us critical thinkers and problem solvers in educational studies and in everyday life.

 In the study of science, we see that the scientific method is based on logic.
 We use the facts that we know to make a prediction, or inference, that leads to our hypothesis.
 We then set up a logical experiment or study to test that hypothesis.
 Critical thinking and reasoning is used to analyze our results and to determine if our hypothesis holds true and becomes a theory, or not.

 Math is based on rules and logic.
 The very structure of numbers and the relationships between them serve as a basis for most other sciences.
 To be able to recognize and use mathematical rules, is using logic and developing critical thinking and reasoning skills.

 Critical thinking skills and inference are important when students are reading.
-They can make predictions and make inferences about a story based on information given.
+They can make predictions and make inferences about a story based on the information given.
 Using inference. students might be able to tell the approximate time period or location of the story without the author actually stating it clearly.
-Students can make these assumptions based on how the characters relate to each other, what the author tells them about the setting, or information the characters might share.
+Students can make these assumptions based on how the characters relate to each other, what the author tells them about the setting or information the characters might share.

 When studying history, we learn a lot of facts.
 We can use those facts to create logical explanations of why things happened, the personality traits of historical figures, and maybe the answers to mysteries.